r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

   rendered.

 == Changelog ==

+= 4.2.0 =
+- new option to set the rate limit for sending mails using the mail form
+- added home url as fallback for share count requests
+- added further anti-spam prevention mechanics
+- added noopener and noreferrer to share links
+- fixed double encoding of share count request links
+- updated media uploader request for translation
+- updated handling of admin notices following WordPress core
+- tested and optimized for WordPress 4.6

 = 4.1.2 =
 - new fallback for share count requests in case pretty permalinks are disabled